Fnatic: Season 3

 In the Season 3 preseason, Rekkles joined the team and Fnatic won DreamHack Winter 2012, finished second at IPL 5 in Las Vegas and IEM Season VII – Global Challenge Cologne.

 Rekkles did not meet the minimal age requirements for Riot's Season 3 League Championship Series and was replaced by YellOwStaR on 26 December.

 In 2013, Fnatic won the Spring Split of Season 3, but during the Summer Split, the team struggled and decided that a player change was necessary.
 In July 2013, Fnatic announced changes to their League of Legends roster. nRated, the main support, left the team and YellOwstaR, the former AD carry, switched roles to play support.
 Puszu then joined the team in their Cologne gaming house to finish Season 3 as Fnatic's AD Carry.
 Fnatic later won the Season 3 Summer Split and qualified for the World Championship in Los Angeles, California.

-During the Group Stage of the Season 3 World finals, Fnatic went into the quarter-finals against Cloud9, considered the best team in North America at the time.
+During the group stage of the Season 3 World finals, Fnatic went into the quarter-finals against Cloud9.
 After defeating Cloud9 2–1, Fnatic advanced to the semi-finals against Royal Club Huang Zu.
-They later lost against Royal Club and placed tied for third place.
+They later lost against Royal Club and tied for third place.

 Season 4

 In the 2014 season, Rekkles rejoined the team and Fnatic secured their third LCS title after defeating SK Gaming in the playoffs final of the Spring Split.
-The Summer Split saw Fnatic struggle against Alliance in another playoffs final but even after losing the match, Fnatic had collected enough points to qualify for the 2014 World Championship.
+The Summer Split saw Fnatic struggle against Alliance in another playoffs final.
+However, Fnatic had collected enough points to qualify for the 2014 World Championship.

 The World Championship saw Fnatic placed in Group C with Korea's Samsung Blue, China's OMG, and North America's LMQ.
-The team was only able to win 2 out of 6 matches, meaning that they would go no further in the tournament.
+The team was only able to win 2 out of 6 matches, officially terminating the team's chances of progressing.